 Memories!
 For many children in Germany and Austria, these wise guys were stars of the TV series Die Sendung mit der Maus (The Show with the Mouse).
 On your urban walk through Erfurt, you will find several heroes of German children’s TV series.

 The manhole covers of Erfurt show the city arms.
 The local coat of arms reminds of the Mainzer Rad (Wheel of Mainz).
 Is there a reason for this similarity?
 The chronicle of Erfurt tells the answer to this question.

 View of Friedenstein Castle (Schloss Friedenstein) taken from the staircase of the Ducal Museum of Gotha.
 The early Baroque palace was built in the mid-17th century by Ernest I, Duke of Saxe-Gotha.
 It is notable for hosting the Ekhof-Theater, which is still featuring the original Baroque machinery for changing the scenery.

-In 2013 the German states Saxony and Thuringia are celebrating the 150th anniversary of the architect and designer Henry van de Velde by establishing a Van-de-Velde-Jahr composed of exhibitions situated in cities like Weimar, Jena, Erfurt, Gera, Apolda, Bürgel and Chemnitz.
-More…
+In 2013 the German states of Saxony and Thuringia are celebrating the 150th anniversary of the architect and designer Henry van de Velde.
+For this reason, exhibitions take place in cities like Weimar, Jena, Erfurt, Gera, Apolda, Bürgel, and Chemnitz.